Xcential-Corporation/XSLTjs/README.md

 ## Release History

+* 0.0.24
+  * Adds workaround to strange problem in DOM processor where text nodes with a value of 'false' disappear.
 * 0.0.23
-  * Replaces request with Fetch API calls (request seems problematic with promises using Node.js 12.0)
+  * Replaces request with Fetch API calls (request seems problematic with promises using Node.js 12.0).
 * 0.0.22
   * Fixes issues with @omit-xml-declaration.
   * Implements @disable-output-escaping.